-Measurement of active human MMP-2
+Measurement of active human MMP-9

 Standards, controls and biological samples are pipetted into the pre-coated plate.
-Human MMP-2 present in the biological sample is captured by the antibody.
-After washing, the prodetection enzyme is added.
-This is activated by the active MMP-2 into an active detection enzyme.
+Human MMP-9 present in the biological sample is captured by the antibody.
+After washing the prodetection enzyme is added.
+This is activated by the active MMP-9 into an active detection enzyme.
 The active detection enzyme is able to cleave the chromogenic substrate, resulting in generation of a yellow color that can be measured at 405 nm using an ELISA plate reader.
-Measurement of total human MMP-2
+Measurement of total human MMP-9

-Measurement of total MMP-2 is done similarly to the measurement of active MMP-2.
-After binding of MMP-2 to the antibody-coated plate, bound MMP-2 is first activated by adding APMA, resulting in the activation of pro-MMP-2.
-The activity of total MMP-2 (the newly activated MMP-2 and the already active MMP-2 present in the sample) is measured by adding the detection enzyme, followed by the addition of chromogenic substrate.
+Measurement of total MMP-9 is done similarly to the measurement of active MMP-9.
+After binding of MMP-9 to the antibody-coated plate, bound MMP-9 is first activated by adding APMA for 1.5 hours, resulting in the activation of pro-MMP-9.
+The activity of total MMP-9 (the newly activated MMP-9 and the already active MMP-9 present in the sample) is measured by adding the detection enzyme, followed by the addition of chromogenic substrate.
 The released color can be measured at 405 nm using an ELISA plate reader.